 "We also feel today this can be in many respects a rallying cry for New York," Yormark claimed.
 "We have to move on."
 ESPN scribe Ian O'Connor deemed the plan to hold the game "heartless" and "clueless."
 Facing reality, Mayor Mike Bloomberg finally nixed the game.

-Consider how the Atlantic Yards arena was promised as a "community arena," with accommodation for local sports teams, school sports, and community events--and the Barclays Center's first year doesn't match up.
+Consider how the Atlantic Yards arena was promised as a "community arena," with accommodation for local sports teams, school sports, and community events--and the Barclays Center's first and second years didn't match up.

 For Ratner, however, business considerations have always trumped ideology.
 In November 2010, Ratner wrote a check for $7500 to the New York State Senate Republican Campaign Committee, ensuring smooth relations with the party that controls the legislature's second chamber.